To get started we need a couple of commands and some external tools.

-markstat command is available from this website*.
+markstat command is available from the Statistical Software Components (SSC)

+archive.
 To install from net-aware Stata type

 2. You also need the